A great trip abroad with your loved ones is an amazing chance for unique vacation photography.

 Get some great food holiday photos, and your friends at home will be jealous and hungry when they see them!

-Remember to respect the restaurant, some might not like you taking photos.
+Remember to respect the restaurant.
+Some might not like you taking photos.
 Be quick as well.
-No one enjoys waiting to eat while you’re composing.
+No one enjoys waiting to eat while you’re composing your shot.

 When it’s possible to get nice photos though, keep the following in mind.

-- Angle – The angle you take food photos at can vary.
-The typical photo is at about a 30 degree angle, and including some background.
+- Angle—The angle you take food photos at can vary.
+The typical photo is at about a 30 degree angle and includes some background.
 More overhead angles can also be interesting.

 2. Photograph the Location at Night